Gallong language: Grammar

 Like most central and eastern Tani languages, Galo is largely synthetic and agglutinating.
 Two primary lexical tones are present – High and Low – which may reflect two Proto-Tani syllable tones; in modern Galo, the surface TBU (Tone-Bearing Unit) is the usually polysyllabic phonological word.
 A robust finite/non-finite asymmetry underlies Galo grammar, and clause chaining and nominalization are both rampant.
 No synchronic verb-serialization appears to exist, although what seems to have been proto-verb-serialization has developed into a very large and productive system of derivational suffixes to bound verbal roots.

 Major (non-derived) lexical classes are noun, adjective and verb.
 Other grammatical features include postpositions, relator nouns, classifiers, an extremely large system of aspectual suffixes, and a rich set of constituent-final particles coding functions related to epistemological status (such as evidentiality), discourse/pragmatic status, modality, and other related functions.
 Case-marking is basically accusative; ergativity has not been found.

+Galo has an estimated lexicon of 5,000–8,000 words, though this may vary across dialects and communities.

+Morphology

+Galo is a language where the verbs are complex.
+This is called predicate-centric.
+They can have lots of parts added to them, which changes their meaning.
+Nouns, on the other hand, are pretty simple because they have less prefixes.
+Some Galo words are short, but they might be parts of longer words that are not used anymore.
+Some word parts (bound morphemes) can only be used with other parts (free morphemes), and some stick to words like little tags to change the meaning of the whole phrase (suffixes, affixes, infixes, clitics etc.).